 delimited: having a known (and finite) length; applies to data in the context of data handling.

 forward link: That portion of a Proximity space link in which the caller transmits and the responder receives (typically a command link).

+Isochronous: characterized by occurring at equal intervals of time.
+Examples are simultaneous voice and video transmission.

 Mission Phase: a period of a mission during which specified communications characteristics are fixed.
 The transition between two consecutive Mission Phases may cause an interruption of the communications services.